gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 the Delivery pipeline should be written in Go.
 Go is much less esoteric than `bash` or `make`, and less prone to subtle bugs.

-Go also avoid locking us into a vendor's build ourchestration system.
+Capturing processes _outside_ a third-party build orchestration system is also a useful goal.
 We have put a _lot_ of smarts about how to build a Teleport release into GitHub workflows.
 What happens when the GHA outages become too much, or GHA somehow becomes a liability rather than an asset?